Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics: Introduction

 We initiate a study of this question and show that, for configurations of $n$ points in $\ell_1$ obtained from {\em tree Ising models}, we can reduce dimension to $\polylog(n)$ with constant distortion.
-Tree Ising models are natural candidates for distributions to study in this context.
-One the one hand, they have been studied extensively in the recent theoretical computer science literature on testing and learning \cite{daskalakis2021sample, bhattacharyya2021near, boix2022chow, pmlr-v195-kandiros23a}.
-On the other hand, it is well known that tree metrics embed isometrically into $\ell_1$ and the question of $\ell_1$ dimension reduction for tree metrics has been studied in the literature \cite{charikar2002dimension, lee2013dimension, lee2013lower}.
+Within the family of graphical models, tree Ising models are a natural first candidate for distributions to study in this context.
+On the one hand, they have been studied extensively in the recent theoretical computer science literature on testing and learning \cite{daskalakis2021sample, bhattacharyya2021near, boix2022chow, pmlr-v195-kandiros23a}.
+On the other hand, it is well known that tree metrics embed isometrically into $\ell_1$, and the question of $\ell_1$ dimension reduction for tree metrics has been studied in the literature \cite{charikar2002dimension, lee2013dimension, lee2013lower}.
 We should note, however, that the metrics that arise from tree Ising models are not tree metrics themselves -- establishing that they admit low dimensional $\ell_1$ embeddings is subtle and non-trivial.